CloudCannon/pagefind/docs/content/docs/api-usage.md

 ---
-title: "Pagefind JavaScript API configuration options"
+title: "Using the Pagefind JavaScript API"
-nav_title: "Search config options"
+nav_title: "Using the search API"
 nav_section: Pagefind JS Reference
-weight: 71
+weight: 70
 ---

-Pagefind can be accessed as an API directly from JavaScript, for you to build custom search interfaces, or integrate with existing systems and components.
+Pagefind can be accessed as an API directly from JavaScript.
+This is useful for building custom search interfaces, or integrating with existing systems and components.

 ## Initializing Pagefind